AzmiHaider92/Perfect-loop-gif-nerf/README.md

 </p>

 **5. Generating new images from the new camera positions**
-We use the trained model to generate new images at given camera positions (explained in 4.1 and 4.2):
+We use the trained model to generate new images at given camera positions.
+In 4.1, we created only 20 camera positions and hence 20 new images.
+In 4.2, we created 360 camera position.
+Generating all 360 images around the object.
 <p align="center">
   <img src="extra/generatedImages.png" width="600" />
 </p>